will1792/SIMPLE-NN/docs/models/hdnn/hdnn.rst

 .. _pca_min_whiten_level:

-* :code:`pca_min_whiten_level`: This option can be used to suppress whitening of principal components with really small variance.
-Whitening is the operation that equalize all variances of principal components to unity.
+* :code:`pca_min_whiten_level`: This option can be used to suppress whitening of principal components with small variances.
+Originally, whitening normalize variances of all principal components to unity:

   .. math::

      PC_{i,\text{whiten}}=\frac{PC_i}{\sqrt{\text{Var}_i}}

-  In order to suppress principal components with really small variance equalized, a small constant :math:`a` can be added to the variance.
+  A small constant :math:`a` is added to the variance to suppress principal components with small variances:

   .. math::

      PC_{i,\text{whiten}}=\frac{PC_i}{\sqrt{\text{Var}_i + a}}

+  In practice, this can be used to reduce the generalization error.

   **Default:**